Cancelled Debts 1099C, 1099A

 If your debt has been written off by a creditor then you may receive the 1099-c form.
 You must claim this amount as income on your taxes because you never paid it back thus making it taxable income where the IRS is concerned.

-If you settle this debt as "paid in full" with the creditor make sure you ask that they agree to the settled in full arrangement and not send the remainder as a loss to the IRS.
+If you settle a debt as "paid in full" with the creditor make sure you ask that they agree to the settled in full arrangement and not send the remainder as a loss to the IRS.

 If the creditor willingly accepts "less than" as full payment then make sure they agree not to report remainder -- get it in writing if possible.
 The creditor can refuse but usually does not when used properly in debt negotiations.
 See exceptions below for more information on excluded debts.